 - Self sacrifice

-5. Deposit Acts of Unconditional Forgiveness and Genuine Apology
+Acts of Unconditional Forgiveness and Genuine Apology

 The only way we grow as human beings is by making mistakes and learning from them.
 There’s a famous quote that goes, “If you’re 99% committed, eventually you’re going to fail.
-Even in the best relationships, we will make mistakes, however, it’s not the mistakes themselves that break relationships; it’s how we handle those mistakes which plays a more important factor.
-What kills relationships is having too much pride and ego to admit your mistakes, or to deny a person unconditional forgiveness when they lower their defenses and offer you a genuine apology for a past mistake.
+Even in the best relationships, we will make mistakes, however, it’s not the mistakes themselves that break relationships; it’s how we handle those mistakes which play a more important factor.
+What kills relationships is having too much pride and ego to admit your mistakes or to deny a person unconditional forgiveness when they lower their defenses and offer you a genuine apology for a past mistake.

-Practical Examples of Forgiveness Deposits
+Practical Examples of Forgiveness

 - Taking 100% responsibility for your actions